European Public Policy Conference

 This panel will look at the big EU post-trade policy issues.
 How will CCP supervision work in practice after EMIR 2.2 and after Brexit, for EU and non-EU CCPs?
 What impact would the Settlement discipline regime in CSDR have on derivatives?
 What are the prospects for new equivalence decisions addressing non-EU jurisdictions in the post-trade policy area?

-- Navigating cliff-edge issues
+- Navigating FMI cliff edge issues

-- CCP regulation and oversight post-Brexit
+- CCP Regulation and oversight

-- The derivatives trading obligation
+- Uncleared derivatives

 Moderator: Roger Cogan, Head, European Public Policy, ISDA